 In a nutshell, jailbreaking removes the security restrictions on your iPhone or iPad .
-This means apps are given a lot more access to the core functions of the phone, like contact lists and the ability to send emails or make calls.
-On a stock iOS device, a user has to give permission to an app to get access these functions; on a jailbroken one, that’s not the case.
+This means apps are given access to the core functions of the phone.
+Functions like contact lists and the ability to send emails or make calls.
+On a stock iOS device, a user has to give permission to an app to get access these functions.
+On a jailbroken one, that’s not the case.

 There’s a reason that Apple keeps a very tight leash on App Store apps: because a malicious app can wreak a lot of havoc on your device.
-It’s always possible that you’ll get a bad app, but if you start downloading apps that haven’t been okayed by Apple for the App Store, the chances of getting malware goes up.
+If you start downloading apps that haven’t been okayed by Apple for the App Store, the chances of getting malware goes up.

 Everyone Knows the Default Root Password

-One of the worst-kept secrets about iOS is its root password, “alpine.”
-It’s long been known that this is the password, and Apple shows no intention of changing it anytime soon.
-Having the root password gives a user access to the core functions of the device, and this can be disastrous if an ill-meaning person gets access to yours.
-Fortunately, this password can be changed from a shell app, but it’s an easy thing to forget to do.
+One of the worst-kept secrets about iOS is its root password: “alpine.”
+And Apple shows no intention of changing it anytime soon.
+Having the root password gives a user access to the core functions of the device, and this can be disastrous.
+Fortunately, this password can be changed, but it’s an easy thing to forget to do.

-Many people forget to change the root password after jailbreaking their device and downloading an SSH app.
-This is absolutely crucial for your security, so if you decide to jailbreak your phone, don’t forget to do this!
+And if you forget it, someone else can take advantage.
+If they get root access with that password, they can do pretty much anything they want with your phone.
+Changing the password is crucial for your security, so if you decide to jailbreak your phone, don’t forget to do it.
 The process was explained in our article on how to configure an FTP server on your iPad .

 After you’ve jailbroken your iPhone or iPad, you won’t be able to update iOS without reverting back to the un-jailbroken default mode.
-While this isn’t a big deal, most people who have jailbroken their iOS devices will wait until a new jailbreak is available for the update before they download and install it so that they don’t have to go back to the stock iOS implementation for an extended period of time.
+This isn’t usually a big deal.
+But many people who have jailbroken devices will wait until a new jailbreak is available before they update.
+That way, they don’t have to go back to the stock iOS implementation for an extended period of time.

-What this means is that you may find yourself vulnerable to security holes in iOS until a new jailbreak is released, putting you in danger.
-Of course, if there’s a really significant known security flaw, you could always just download iOS and wait a couple weeks for a new jailbreak, but if there’s a flaw that you don’t know about, you could be putting yourself at risk every time there’s an update.
+Of course, if there’s a really significant known security flaw, you could always just download iOS and wait a couple weeks for a new jailbreak.
+If there’s a flaw that you don’t know about, though, you could be putting yourself at risk every time there’s an update.

 Is Jailbreaking a Good Idea?

-So now that you know some of the security risks, do you still think it’s worth jailbreaking?
+Now that you know some of the security risks, do you still think it’s worth jailbreaking?
 Have you run into any issues in the past with your jailbroken iPhone or iPad?
-Share your thoughts below!
+Share your thoughts in the comments below!